 The risk allowances for losses in the lending business include both specific loan loss provisions and general loan loss provisions related to latent credit risks.
 Specific loan loss provisions continue to reflect individual loan defaults expected in connection with a loan exposure at risk of default.
 General loan loss provisions are based on borrower credit ratings, residual maturities and rating-related probability of default, and the proportion of loss in the event of a default.
 Rating-related default probabilities and default rates in the event of default are regularly validated and reviewed.
-The validation in fiscal 2020 also takes into account the impact of the COVID-19 pandemic.
+The validation in the 2020 fiscal year also takes into account the impact of the COVID-19 pandemic.
 Siemens Bank also reviews the ratings of borrowers on a regular basis and whenever necessary.
+Irrevocable loan commitments are reported in the balance sheet as other obligations and

-Irrevocable loan commitments are reported in the balance sheet as other obligations and valued at the maximum outstanding drawdown amount.
+Irrevocable loan commitments are reported in the balance shee valued at the maximum outstanding drawdown amount.